-- (i) if the foreign worker wishes to work in Italy, on a self-employed basis, to perform services which are subject to licences, authorisations or registration with special registers (such as an agency relationship), he/she must ask the relevant authorities for a statement confirming that there are no reasons preventing the issue of the licence, authorisation or registration with the register for the exercise of the self-employment relationship of a non-EU worker (the "Declaration"); - (ii) if the foreign worker intends to carry out selfemployed activity that is not subject to licences, authorisations or registration with special registers (eg a consulting relationship), he/she must apply for a statement from the Italian company register of the place where the work activity is to be performed stating that the economic resources criteria prescribed for the exercise of the work activity are met by the non-EU applicant (the "Statement"). - (iii) The Declaration or the Statement, together with a copy of the application filed with the relevant authorities and the supporting documents must be enclosed with the application filed by the foreign worker with the Questura in order to obtain interim approval for entry into Italy (the so-called Nulla Osta Provvisorio).
-The Questura issues the Nulla Osta Provvisorio within twenty days from date of application. - (iv) However, since the entry of self-employed persons is also subject to quota limits, the Nulla Osta Provvisorio by the Questura will be granted only if the quota reserved for self-employed persons has not already been reached.
-Once the Nulla Osta Provvisorio has been granted, the foreign worker must file this, together with the Statement or the Declaration, with the Italian Consulate of his/her place of residence abroad, which will then issue the relevant work visa for self-employment within 120 days from date of application.
+- a) if the foreign worker wishes to work in Italy, on a self-employed basis, to perform services which are - b) subject to licences, authorisations or registration with special registers (such as an agency relationship), he/she must ask the relevant authorities for a statement confirming that there are no reasons preventing the issue of the licence, authorisation or registration with the register for the exercise of the self-employment relationship of the non-EU worker (the "Declaration"); - c) if the foreign worker intends to carry out self-employed activity that is not subject to licences, authorisations or registration with special registers (eg a consulting relationship), he/she must apply for a

-Appendix I
+- statement from the Italian company register of the place where the work activity is to be performed stating that the economic resources criteria prescribed for the exercise of the work activity are met by the non-EU applicant (the "Statement"); - d) the Declaration or the Statement, together with a copy of the application filed with the relevant authorities and the supporting documents must be enclosed with the application filed by the foreign worker with the Questura in order to obtain interim approval for entry into Italy (the so-called Nulla Osta Provvisorio).
+The Questura issues the Nulla Osta Provvisorio within 20 days of date of application; and - e) since the entry of self-employed persons is also subject to quota limits, the Nulla Osta Provvisorio by the Questura will be granted only if the quota reserved for self-employed persons has not already been reached.
+Once the Nulla Osta Provvisorio has been granted, the foreign worker must file this, together with the Statement or the Declaration, with the Italian Consulate of his/her place of residence abroad, which will then issue the relevant work visa for self-employment within 120 days of the date of application.

-Main differences between an SRL and an SPA
+Appendix 1 - Main differences between an SRL and a SPA